nhinguyen015/RubyWeatherApp/README.md

 There the backend.rb and index.html.erb files are located.
 These files are the majority of the code that makes our app possible

+NOTE: if the temperature values no longer return, it's because Weather API pulls are no longer free for the future requests.
+Thank you for understanding!